What’s the best time to visit Switzerland?

 September: late summer and perfect for outdoor activities

-A wonderful month which is still summery, but usually not as hot as July and August.
-By the end of the month you can enjoy the first signs of fall when leaves start to color.
+A wonderful month that is still summery, but usually not as hot as July and August.
+By the end of the month, you can enjoy the first signs of fall when leaves start to color.

 October: fall low season